CBIIT/onedata-mdr/xvalidate/lov/README.md

 # Validate Migration LoVs
-These are scripts related to data migration validation caDSR to OneData List of Values
+These are scripts related to data migration validation caDSR to OneData List of Values.
+These scripts shall be run in ONEDATA_WA schema.

 ## create sequence and table
 SBREXT-MIGR-VAL-DDL.sql